tetsuo/tetsuo.github.io/content/mailroom.md

     psql -d mailroom
 ```

-You'll observe the `collector` immediately process the first batch of three items.
+You'll observe that `collector` immediately process the first batch of three items.
 After a 5-second delay (as defined by the `MAILROOM_BATCH_TIMEOUT`), it processes the remaining two in a second batch:

 ```
 2024/04/20 13:37:00 [PG] NOTIFY called; waking up